 - Prescription medications given in school, shall be prescribed by a licensed prescriber on an individual basis as determined by the student's health status.
 Such written documentation must be maintained in the student's individual medication record." - In addition to the licensed prescriber's order, a written request shall be obtained from the parent(s) or guardian requesting that medication be given during school hours.
-It is the parent(s) or guardian's responsibility to ensure that the licensed prescriber's order, written request, and medication are brought to the school. - All prescription medications must have a label showing the name of the student and dose. - Students are never to carry or keep their own medications, including over-the counter drugs. - Only adults should transport medication to school. - All over the counter (non-prescription) medication shall be brought to school in the manufacturer's original packaging with the ingredients listed and the child's name affixed to the container. - Any change in dosage or routine of administration must be accompanied by a new, signed order from the physician. - All medication orders expire at the end of each school year.
-New orders must be provided at the beginning of each school year. - School office will have over the counter (non-prescription) medication available parents will be charged a \$5.00 fee at the beginning of the school year.
+It is the parent(s) or guardian's responsibility to ensure that the licensed prescriber's order, written request, and medication are brought to the school. - All prescription medications must have a label showing the name of the student and dose. - Students are never to carry or keep their own medications, including over-the-counter drugs. - Only adults should transport medication to school. - All over the counter (non-prescription) medication shall be brought to school in the manufacturer's original packaging with the ingredients listed and the child's name affixed to the container. - Any change in dosage or routine of administration must be accompanied by a new, signed order from the physician. - All medication orders expire at the end of each school year.
+New orders must be provided at the beginning of each school year. - School office will have over the counter (non-prescription) medication available. (only if authorization was given by a parent or guardian.)